mmfarahat/csv/README.md

 ## Add Bintray repositories that provision latest RabbitMQ and Erlang 21.x releases
 `sudo tee /etc/apt/sources.list.d/bintray.rabbitmq.list <<EOF`
-#### Installs the latest Erlang 22.x release.
-#### Change component to "erlang-21.x" to install the latest 21.x version.
-#### "bionic" as distribution name should work for any later Ubuntu or Debian release.
-#### See the release to distribution mapping table in RabbitMQ doc guides to learn more.

 `deb https://dl.bintray.com/rabbitmq-erlang/debian bionic erlang`